Spinal Cord Injury: Flexibility Exercises

 Most people work hard to stay flexible.
 But it is possible to stretch too much.
 This can make it harder to balance and to do activities such as dressing yourself.
 Work with your rehabilitation team to come up with a stretching program that is right for you.

 You may be able to do some of the flexibility exercises yourself.
 A loved one or therapist can help you with others.
-It may be convenient to do your stretches in the morning or evening at the same time you inspect your skin for pressure sores.
+It may be convenient to do your stretches in the morning or evening at the same time you inspect your skin for pressure injuries.

 When you do these stretches, make sure you have something solid behind you that does not move.
 You can try the stretches in your wheelchair (make sure it is firmly locked) or in a bed against the headboard.
 Different locations might be better for different exercises.
 Experiment to see what works best for you.